-The Pokémon Company hasn’t announced an official release date for Pokémon Unite, though the original release was slated for 2020.
-However, leaks have shown that the game should actually be coming in 2021, after internal play-tests.
-Considering Pokémon Unite hasn’t even had a closed alpha or beta yet, we suspect a 2021 global release is likely.
+The Pokémon Company hasn’t announced an official Pokémon Unite release date, though the original launch was slated for 2020.
+Pokémon Unite has now entered closed beta, so we suspect a global release this year.

 In the initial gameplay reveal, we got a look at Pokémon Unite’s map.
 Here’s how it works: